 After, we headed to the Luggage Room to store a carry-on bag.
 Again, service was exemplary.

 Stay here for the choice of lodgings — Alligator Bayou or Mansion buildings — giving families two themed options.
 Also, Port Orleans Riverside boasts prime real estate along the Sassagoula River with the opportunity to take a boat to Disney Springs.
 With French Quarter around the river bend, Riverside guests get two resorts filled with fun activities within easy walking distance of each other.
 Book your stay at this WDW moderate resort!

-This week, I’m taking a look at some Walt Disney World throwbacks.
+Let’s take a look at some Walt Disney World throwbacks.
 These are things I miss at Walt Disney World.
-Each week, I’ll add three more items to my list.
 Some, like Wishes, were removed recently.

 Chef Remy at Les Chefs de France

 An adorable dinner guest, Chef Remy was at his best while visiting tables at Les Chefs de France in Epcot.
 This was one of my favorite dining experiences, however it ended in October of 2013.